Fusion5-BusinessCentral/fusion5-businesscentral.github.io/docs/AddOns-Power-Automate/15-Purchase-Line-Approval/Functionality.md

   - **VAT Base Amount**
   - **Line Amount**
   - **Direct Unit Cost**
+- Tracked fields support tolerance definition (both absolute and percentage).
+The tolerance can be allowed for all purchase document types or only for selected ones.
+- Purchase Line Approval supports additional tracked table - Document Dimension.
+Tracked dimensions can be configured through the **Power Automate Flow** -> **Additional Tracked Tables**.
-- You can use **Record Limits** to define Purchase Lines that must be approved whenever any of the tracked fields is changed.
+- You can use **Record Limits** to define Purchase Lines that must be approved whenever any tracked fields are changed.

 ## Setup

 New option **Purchase Line Approval** in **Power Automate Flows** table.

 When changing the flow to disabled, the system checks whether there are any **Purchase Documents** with **Status** = **Pending Line Approval**.
 If any document with this status exist, they are automatically changed to **Status** = **Open**.

+### Approval User Setup

+Approval User Setup has been extended with two new fields: **Purchase Line Approval Limit** and **Unlimited Purchase Line Approver**.
+These fields are available in Power Automate through the purchaseLineApprovalLimits API (see below.)

+### Power Automate Flow Extended Setup

+The extended setup (available from the Power Automate Flow page) has two new setup fields to define behaviour for nonapproved documents and printing: **Purchase Order Print Conditions** and **Purchase Return Order Print Conditions**.

 ## Power Automate